 I often hear the same questions from friends and family.
 I had those questions, too, before we started this process.
 My opinions expressed here are based on my own personal experiences in Ohio.
-This is not legal advice.
 I encourage you to talk to other foster parents to get the bigger picture!
 Each family will have a different perspective and insight into navigating the system.
+Of course, this is not legal advice.

 1. What made you think about becoming foster parents?

 After learning I had infertility, we had some decisions to make.
 First, we grieved.
 I had to take time to grieve over my infertility and my original ideas of having children.
 We kept quiet about it as reality set in.
 But it was a hard time of grieving and growing together as a couple.
 After a few months, I knew I needed hope.
 I could not STAY in grief.

 My OB-GYN encouraged us to consider fertility treatments.
 We did some research and determined it was not the right option for us.
 I was not emotionally ready to go through negative pregnancy tests again and again.
 I don’t think I’m personally strong enough to handle repeated failures, so instead of hoping in pregnancy, we chose to hope in helping vulnerable children.